HoweLab/Track1/README.md

-# Track1
+# testTrack
-a VR mouse linear track (made w ViRMEn) -- this one is not outfitted to work with reward or rotary encoder
+a VR mouse linear track (made w ViRMEn) that just tests the world on a computer, using keypresses to move forward.
+Note it is not set up to work with the treadmill, reward, multiple monitors, data-logging, etc. See Track1 or Track2 for that.

+## NOTES
-put these files in the 'experiments' subdirectory within the ViRMEn directory
+- put these files in the appropriate places in the ViRMEn path

+## EXPERIMENT FILES
+- [ViRMEn path]/experiments/testTrack.m
+- [ViRMEn path]/experiments/testTrack.mat